 When you’re making new recipes or cooking in a different way, some unfamiliar spices may be required.
 Here are the essential spices and seasonings in my kitchen.

-On the topic of nutritional yeast, maybe you’ve wondered if yeast is vegan.
+On the topic of nutritional yeast, maybe you’ve wondered if yeast is animal-based.
 This post explains it all.

-One complaint that people sometimes have when going vegan is that they feel hungry more often.
+One complaint that people sometimes have when they stop eating animal products is that they feel hungry more often.
 Here are some tricks I use to feel satiated.

-Once you’ve mastered eating vegan at home, you may get a hankering to leave the house.
-Even outside of vegan meccas like Los Angeles, New York City, and Portland, it’s possible to find vegan fare.
+Once you’ve mastered eating plant-based at home, you may get a hankering to leave the house.
+Even outside of food hot spots like Los Angeles, New York City, and Portland, it’s possible to find animal product-free fare.

-Here are some posts to simplify vegan dining out.
+Here are some posts to simplify dining out.

-Not every city has a vegan restaurant and/or sometimes you’re not the one choosing the restaurant.
-Fear not!
-Vegan meals can be found almost anywhere.
-Here’s how to get vegan meals at non-vegan restaurants.
+Not every city has a fully plant-based restaurant.
+And sometimes you’re not the one choosing the restaurant.

-If you’re in a rush or in a place with few vegan options, sometimes fast food is the easiest choice.
-Here are 5 fast food places with vegan options.
+If you’re in a rush or in a place with few plant-based options, sometimes fast food is the easiest choice.
+Here are 5 fast food places with options.

 Planning a road-trip or business trip?
 It’s possible to eat well even from a dorm-sized hotel fridge.